mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/runnables.md

 ## Integrating an Algorithm

-The module or source file, which is given to the `testbed` command, must contain a class named `Runnable` that extends from `mlrl.testbed.BaseRunnable`.
+The module or source file, which is given to the command line API, must contain a class named `Runnable` that extends from {py:class}`mlrl.testbed.BaseRunnable <mlrl.testbed.runnables.LearnerRunnable>`.
 If you want to use a different class name, you can specify a different one via the command line arguments `-r` or `--runnable` as described {ref}`here<arguments-basic-usage>`.
-Besides the name of the machine learning algorithm to be integrated, the class must override the method `create_classifier`.
+Besides the name of the machine learning algorithm to be integrated, the class must override the method {py:meth}`create_classifier <mlrl.testbed.runnables.LearnerRunnable.create_classifier>`.
 It must return a scikit-learn compatible [estimator](https://scikit-learn.org/stable/glossary.html#term-estimators) to be used in experiments.

 In the following, we provide an exemplary implementation of such a class using scikit-learn's {py:class}`sklearn.ensemble.RandomForestClassifier`: